bytecodealliance/rfcs/accepted/wasmtime-lts.md

 [summary]: #summary

 Add a Long Term Support (LTS) channel of releases for Wasmtime.
-LTS releases for Wasmtime will be every 10 versions at versions `N0.0.0`.
-LTS releases are supported for 15 releases to ensure that there is always at least two LTSes at any one point in time.
+LTS releases for Wasmtime will be every 12 versions at versions starting at 24.0.0.
+LTS releases are supported for 24 releases (2 years) to ensure that there is always at least two LTSes at any one point in time.

 # Motivation
 [motivation]: #motivation